 Each suite is also equipped with a cellular communication telephone which can be used for phone calls and to reach train staff.

-The Blue Train has a jewellery boutique selling lovely African gems.
+The Blue Train has a jewelry boutique selling lovely African gems.

 Each coach has a butler on call to attend to guests' every need.
 The butlers serve a maximum of four suites and are there to ensure that your experience is as memorable and comfortable as possible.

 The train manager is also on call at all times.
 Guests can contact him whenever they require assistance or if they would like information pertaining to their journey.

 The trains runs from Pretoria to Cape Town and vice versa.
 The route between Pretoria and Cape Town is a 27-hour journey of 1 600 kilometers (994 miles), through some of the most diverse and spectacular scenery offered by the African sub-continent.

 When to go